ru-corporate/boo/README.md

 csvclean p2012.csv
 ```

-*Note: this is Windows batch file, but it relies on GNU utilities and csvkit.*
+*Note: this is a Windows batch file, but it relies on GNU utilities (eg via Cygwin, MinGW or [GOW](https://github.com/bmatzelle/gow/wiki) and [csvkit](https://csvkit.readthedocs.io/en/latest/).*

 Batch file result is similar to running: